jrbynum/AtlasUpdater/README.md

 - GameServerMap

 	The map for this server to run.
-Usually 'TheIsland'.
+Always 'Ocean'.

 - MaxPlayers